SulmanK/concept_visualizer/docs/backend/cloud_run/worker/README.md

 ## Health Checks

-The worker exposes an HTTP endpoint at `/` that returns a simple health status response, used by Cloud Run to verify instance health.
+The worker exposes an HTTP endpoint at `/` that returns a simple health status response, used by Cloud Functions to verify instance health.

 ## Configuration